joomla/accessibility/docs/custom-elements/Widget-Tooltip.md

 * Overlay **must** appear after short delay when host receives focus.
 * Focus **must** move from host to first focusable control in overlay.
 * Overlay **must** disappear when focus leaves flyout.
-* Focus should not move to overlay element itself, only it's focusable children.
+* Focus should not move to overlay element itself, only its focusable children.
-* The show and hide delays of an overlay may vary dependent upon the need, but the default is 200ms to show and 0ms to hide
+* The show and hide delays of an overlay may vary, dependent upon the need but the default is 200ms, to show and 0ms, to hide
 * Tooltips cannot be interacted with.
 ### Screenreader
-* Assistive technology that supports tooltip role will announce the overlay content after a short delay.
+* Assistive technology that supports tooltip role will announce the overlay content, after a short delay.
 This delay is configurable in most screen readers.
 * Reading order must flow directly from host into overlay.
 ### Mouse
 * Overlay must appear after short delay whenever host receives mouseover.
 Overlay must disappear when neither the host or overlay have mouseover.